 Tour Children 2 to 12 years of age $5.00

 Special Education Groups $5.00 per person including caregivers

-One free teacher per ten children for school groups
+One free teacher per ten children for school groups, required fcr admission.

 A wonderful way to introduce your group to fire safety in a fun and engaging way is a trip to the Denver Firefighters Museum.
 Here the children and adults alike receive a glimpse into the lives of the region’s early firefighters and participate with many hands-on activities and activity stations focusing on fire safety.